 As far as the bad luck thing goes, I don’t have a great answer if you truly believe in that kind of thing.
 I don’t think there are any scientific studies about the evidence of divorce after “First Looks” vs “Traditional Looks”.
 In light of that I don’t think I can make a valid argument, haha.

 All of the being said, I always respect the wishes of the bride and groom.
-I prefer my couples do a first look, but if they choose not to go that route that is 100% ok with me.
+I love for my couples do a first look on their wedding day, but if they choose not to go that route that is 100% ok with me.
 I just like to provide everyone with accurate information before they make the decision.
 We will still get a lot of great photos and you will have a great experience.
 Either way, I hope I helped you decide whether or not you should do a first look on your wedding day!